Income Inequality and Maternal and Child Mental Health in Calgary

 The Impact of Austerity on Health: Identifying What Gets Cut and Who Gets Hit the Hardest

-Funding Support: Canadian Institutes of Health Research (CIHR)
+Funded by: Canadian Institutes of Health Research (CIHR)

 Public health aims to promote community health and well-being through a wide range of policies, programs, and initiatives.
 Unfortunately, governments tend to divest in public health during times of austerity.
 This divestment could result in disastrous consequences for population health and health disparities.
 However, the evidence on the health impacts of public health spending is limited.